Back to resources

 Why System Prompt Leakage Is a Growing Concern

 System prompts are essential for steering LLM behavior.
 They define how an application responds, filters content, and implements rules.
-But when they include sensitive data (API keys, internal user roles, or operational limits) they create a hidden liability.
+But when they include sensitive data and create a hidden liability.
 Worse, even without explicit disclosure, attackers can reverse-engineer prompts by observing model behavior and responses during interactions.

 This risk isn’t just hypothetical; it could be the springboard for sophisticated exploits in 2025, including unauthorized access through extracted credentials, privilege escalation and security guardrail bypasses.